How To Get The Most Out of The 2013 American Casino Guide Coupons

 In this article, Dewey Hill, a long-time purchaser of the Guide, explains how he organizes and uses the coupons to help him, and his friends, save money on their trips to Las Vegas.
 Dewey's focus is mainly on downtown casinos, but he also explains how he organize his efforts to take advantage of coupons for casinos located near the Las Vegas Strip, as well as in other outlying areas.

 American Casino Guide coupons are a fine way to offset the cost of a Vegas trip, and it is very helpful to develop a strategy of usage.
 Each visitor will have particular favorites.
-Strategies may differ.
+Strategies

 But here are the coupons and the strategies that my friends and I most value and how we plan and organize our use of the American Casino Guide.